Rithora: Demographics

 Rithora is a Nagar Panchayat town in district of Bareilly, Uttar Pradesh.
 It is divided into twelve wards for which elections are held every five years.
 The Rithora Nagar Panchayat has population of 17,186 of which 9,114 are males while 8,072 are females as per report released by Census India 2011.

-Population of children with age of 0-6 is 2,651, which is 15.43% of total population of Rithora (NP).
+The population of children aged 0-6 is 2,651, which is 15.43% of total population of Rithora (NP).
 In Rithora Nagar Panchayat, the female sex ratio is 886, compared to a state average of 912.
 Moreover, the child sex ratio is around 895, as compared to the Uttar Pradesh state average of 902.
 The literacy rate in Rithora is 44.08%, which is lower than the state average of 67.68%.
-In Rithora, male literacy is around 53.79% while female literacy rate is 33.09%.
+In Rithora, male literacy is around 53.79% while the female literacy rate is 33.09%.

 Rithora Nagar Panchayat has total administration over 2,830 houses, to which it supplies basic amenities such as water and sewerage.
 It is also authorized to build roads within Nagar Panchayat limits and to impose taxes on properties coming under its jurisdiction.